 HOW LONG DO I HAVE TO START MY AUTO ACCIDENT CASE – MN LAWYERS

-It is very important to know what the statute of limitation is for your car accident case.
-Unfortunately, the answer is not simple and depends on the facts of your case.
+It is very important to know what the statute of limitation is for your car accident case; because if you don’t start a lawsuit within the allowed time you may forfeit your claim and be barred from making a claim later.
+Unfortunately, the answer to how much time you have is not simple and depends on the facts of your case.
 Our strong suggestion, therefore, is that you call and speak with an experienced Minnesota car accident attorney about the specific facts of your case, so we can give you an accurate answer.
 With that warning given, we will still provide some basic information here, even though, again, you should speak with MN auto accident lawyer regarding your specific situation.

 HOW TO COMPLY WITH THE STATUTE OF LIMITATIONS IN MN

 The first thing to know about the statute of limitations for a MN car accident case is the proper way to comply with it.
 To comply with the statute of limitations, you have to do more than notify the other party about your claim; you have to actually start a lawsuit.
 Most car accident cases in Minnesota will be brought in state court.
 In MN state court, a lawsuit is started when the formal complaint is served on the defendant.
 In federal court, a lawsuit is started when the complaint is filed in court.

 THE LIMITATIONS PERIOD FOR A CAR ACCIDENT CASE CAN VARY